Surviving the New World Odor

 Instead of letting the world determine what we think (and therefore feel) we create our own world based on how we want to feel.
 That's what faith is all about, making spiritual reality paramount.

-"I know of no more encouraging fact than the unquestionable ability of man to elevate his life by a conscious endeavor," Thoreau wrote in "Walden."
+"I know of no more encouraging fact than the unquestionable ability of man to elevate his life by a conscious endeavour," Thoreau wrote in "Walden."

 "It is something to carve a statue...but it is far more glorious to carve ...the very atmosphere and medium through which we look, which morally we can do.
 Every man is tasked to make his life, even in its details worthy of the contemplation of his most elevated and critical hour."